Leo-Zubiri/my-website/docs/datascience/IBM/01_datascience.md

 **Distributed data**.
 The practice of dividing data into smaller chunks and distributing them across multiple computers within a cluster enables parallel processing for data analysis

 **Resource pooling**.
 A cloud characteristic where computing resources are shared and dynamically assigned to multiple consumers, promoting economies of scale and cost-efficiency.

+## Deep Learning and Machine learning

+**Data Science**.
+Is the process and method for extracting knowledge and insights from large volumes of disparate data.
+It could use machine learning algorithms and deep learning models.
+It is the entire data processing methodology

+**Artificial intelligence(AI)**.
+Includes everything that allows computers to learn how to solve problems and make intelligent decisions

+**Deep learning**.
+A specialized subset of Machine Learning that uses layered neural networks to simulate human decision-making

+**Neuronal networks**.
+It is a collection of small computing units called neurons that take incoming data and learn to make decisions over time

+### Generative AI

+Is a subset of artificial intelligence that focuses on producing new data rather than just analyzing existing data.
+It allows machines to create content:
+- images
+- music
+- language
+- computer code
+- and more.

+**How does Generative AI work?**
+- Generative adversarial networks (GANs)
+- Variational auto-encoders (VAEs)

+**Synthetic data**
+Data sets may not have enough data to build a model.
+Data scientist can augment their data sets using generative AI to create synthetic data based on real data.